freedom-software/freedam-web-notices-wp-plugin/freedam-web-notices/README.txt

  * Make sure your **FreeDAM Database is online** and available to the internet.
 Good way to check this is if you can access your data from the FreeDAM Online Interface (web app).
  * Make sure there are **published** web-notices in your database.
 Cases are not automatically available to the web-notices system.
 A web-notice needs to be created for a case; this is so you can customize the information that will show to the public.
 Finally, the web-notice needs to be "published" by enabling the checkbox on the same page you made the web-notice.

+= What tokens can I use in my web-notice template =

+The web-notice template consists of a collection of HTML and tokens.

+The plugin uses this template as the skeleton for constructing the individual web-notices by replacing the tokens with data returned by the API service.

+Tokens consist of opening characters (`{{`), a keyword (`deceased-name-title`) and closing characters (`}}`).

+Token keywords are in a format that is easy for the script to find your intended data.
+For example, `deceased-name-title` indicates to use the deceased's title in the name node.

+To find what keywords are available for use in the template, reference the example of the "success" exit in the endpoint's definition: https://api.freedam.co.nz/web-notices.def

 == Changelog ==

+= 1.1 =
+* Readme improvements
+* Adds ability to customize funeral date/time format
+* Adjusted the layout of settings, separating them into sections

 = 1.0 =
 * Initial stable version